 Park Planning History

-On May 2, 2002, Governor George Pataki and Mayor Michael Bloomberg signed a Memorandum of Understanding (MOU) dedicating state and city funding for the park’s construction and providing for the creation of Brooklyn Bridge Park Development Corporation (BBPDC) to oversee the design and construction of the park.
-An important mandate of the MOU is that the park is required to be economically self-sufficient with respect to ongoing maintenance and operations.
-The long-term funding is provided by revenue-producing development and is therefore a necessary component of the Park project.
+On May 2, 2002, Governor George Pataki and Mayor Michael Bloomberg signed a Memorandum of Understanding (MOU) dedicating state and city funding for the park’s construction and the creation of Brooklyn Bridge Park Development Corporation (BBPDC) to oversee its design and construction.
+An important mandate of this agreement is that the park is required to be economically self-sufficient in its ongoing maintenance and operations.
+The long-term funding is provided by revenue-producing development and is a required component of the Park project.

-In 2004, BBPDC hired the landscape architecture team of Michael Van Valkenburgh Associates to lead an intensive planning process and prepare a master plan for Brooklyn Bridge Park.
-In 2005, the Master Plan was released, environmental reviews for the project were completed and the General Project Plan was approved (and subsequently modified in 2006 and 2010).
+In 2004, BBP DC hired the landscape architecture team of Michael Van Valkenburgh Associates to lead an intensive planning process and prepare a master plan for Brooklyn Bridge Park.
+In 2005, the Master Plan was released, environmental reviews were completed and the General Project Plan was approved (and subsequently modified in 2006 and 2010).
 Ground was broken on the park in February 2008.
-The rest of the park opened as follows: